-For further information, contact Counseling Services located on all campuses or call the Career Planning and Placement Office at (251) 665-4124.
+For further information, contact the Academic Advisors located on the Main campus at (251) 405-7061.
 The technical instructors make frequent contacts with business and industry employers to assure that students are being taught relevant and needed skills for the workplace.